 “But Jared, I just can’t get around the use of the word goal, especially when I’m trying to have fun,” said my friend after I described to her this series of articles.
 “It sounds so down to business.
 What about the use of the word intention instead?”
 Like I told my friend, I cannot control your personal relationship with the word goal.
 But rest assured it’s not my intention, plan, purpose, mission, commitment, or goal to pull out a set of brass balls and go Alec Baldwin (a la Glengarry Glen Ross) on you.
 I completely understand the pitfalls of being too goal-oriented (reducing every human experience down to a box in which to check).
 On the other hand, I’m keenly aware of the destination in which the path of (good) intentions leads.

 If you’re just going out for a day hike, choosing a SMART Goal is probably overkill.
 In this situation, feel free to use intention.
 Just know that, although the two words can be synonymous at times, they are not the same.
 Intentions have more to do with your attitude and state of mind than actually accomplishing anything concrete (like a goal).
-For example, it’s my goal to finish writing this series of articles about backcountry trip planning by April 2018.
+For example, it’s my goal to finish writing this series of articles about backcountry trip planning by such-and-such date.
 It’s my intention, however, to inspire you to embark on a more rigorous and potentially more hazardous journey than a day hike by showing you some methods you can use to plan and safely prepare for it.

 Setting semantics aside, I will continue to use the word goal in these articles because I’m assuming the backcountry trip you want to take involves risk factors greater than what you would find on a simple walk in the woods.
 Out of respect for yourself and the terrain you’ll be tackling, you need to devote adequate time, energy, and resources to planning your backcountry trip.
 A failure to plan is a plan to fail comes to mind.
 The relatively small amount of time and effort that goes into choosing a goal and testing it (SMART Goals) is worth the investment.